 Questions to Avoid Asking an Interviewer

 Just like there are questions you can ask to help shape the impression the person interviewing you gets of your personality and value, there are questions you can ask that can quickly derail a good interview.
 Here are some queries to avoid.

 - How much money will I make?
 If you’re not clear on the salary, ask after you have the offer.

 - How many hours will I be required to work?
-Again, a perfectly valid question, but one to ask after the offer is made if you’re concerned about it.
+Although this is a perfectly valid question to ask, hold off asking it until after an offer is made if you’re concerned about it.

 - What type of benefits do you offer?
-Yep, ask after the offer is made.
+This is another good one to wait to ask until after an offer is made.

-- I’ve heard bad things about X…can you address those concerns?
+- I’ve heard bad things about [insert subject].
+Can you address those concerns?
 Lots of rumors circulate about legal employers, and some are even accurate.
 If you have concerns, address those after you have the offer in hand.
-Bringing them up in the initial interview phase puts everyone on the defensive, and suggests your social skills and judgment may be lacking.
+Bringing them up in the initial interview phase puts everyone on the defensive and suggests your social skills and judgment may be lacking.